vuejs/v2.vuejs.org/source/guide/syntax.md

 <div>{{{ raw_html }}}</div>
 ```

+The contents are inserted as plain HTML - data bindings are ignored.
+If you need to reuse template pieces, you should use [partials](/api/#partial).

 <p class="tip">Dynamically rendering arbitrary HTML on your website can be very dangerous because it can easily lead to [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 Only use HTML interpolation on trusted content and **never** on user-provided content.</p>

 ### Attributes